-Peter Capaldi will be taking on the role of the 12th Doctor this Christmas (Getty Images) 34.
-While Doctor Who was off the air, current showrunner Steven Moffat wrote a comic relief special called Doctor Who and the Curse of Fatal Death.
+34. While Doctor Who was off the air, current showrunner Steven Moffat wrote a comic relief special called Doctor Who and the Curse of Fatal Death.
 It saw Hugh Grant, Rowan Atkinson and Joanna Lumley, among other taking on the role of the Doctor.

 35. Torchwood is an anagram of ‘Doctor Who’, it was used as a code name for auditions in order to keep Doctor Who firmly under wraps.